 Step #4.
 Up next, you have multiple options.

-If you want to set the dark mode to automatically turn on in Twitter app in the evening or morning, toggle the Automatic dark mode switch to ON position.
+You can set the dark mode to automatically turn on in Twitter app in the evening or morning, toggle the Automatic dark mode switch to ON position.

 Should you want to have manual control over this feature, turn on the switch next to Dark Mode.
 Now, you get two options: